Take a trip down memory lane in these 7 heritage towns

 However, it wasn’t ’til 13 years later when settlers arrived on the Downs that the settlement was established, making Toowoomba easily one of Queensland’s oldest settlements.
 In 1860 the town was declared a new municipality – and from there, the rest is history, upgrading to township status and later named Australia’s largest regional city.

-It’s hard to believe when you see the urban sprawl of the city now, that in the early days, Toowoomba was carved up into pastoral land.
+It’s hard to believe when you see the urban sprawl of the city now, that in the early days, Toowoomba was carved up into the pastoral land.
 And it’s the pastoral precincts which are where most of the exciting stories took place.

 For a dose of pioneering history, look no further than The Woolshed at Jondaryan, one of the oldest and largest operating woolsheds of its kind in the world